5 Ways to Monetize Your Video Streaming Business

 Posted on October 22, 2014

-Multimedia streaming business models come in a variety of shapes.
+Video streaming business models come in a variety of shapes.
 The dimensions that define the different models are monetization strategy and revenue source.

 The monetization strategy defines what exactly is being sold.
 The streaming industry offers a variety of services that can be sold such as ads (pre-roll, mid-roll, post-roll, and surrounding), media access: per time unit, subscription, and streaming as a service (SaaS).